ErwinOudG/PortFolio/README.md

 # Portfolio
-This will be my portfolio with things I'm workin on currently in PHP, SQL, JS en Grid HTML/CSS
+This will be my portfolio with things I'm workin on.
+Currently in PHP, SQL, JS en Grid HTML/CSS